Elizabeth (Betty) Karlen, age 94, of Edgar passed away peacefully on February 11, 2020 at Marshfield Medical Center surrounded by family.

 The Funeral Mass will be celebrated at Noon, Monday February 17, 2020 at St. John Catholic Church, Edgar.
 Rev. Thomas Huff will preside.
 Burial will take place at a private ceremony in the parish cemetery at a later date.
 Visitation will be on Monday from 10:00 a.m. until the time of services at the church.
 Peterson/Kraemer Funeral Home is in charge of arrangements.
 Online condolences may be expressed at www.petersonkraemer.com In lieu of flowers, donations may be made to The Circle of Joy at St. John the Baptist Church in Edgar, or to the Edgar Elementary School Library.

-To plant a tree in memory of Elizabeth "Betty" Karlen, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Elizabeth "Betty" Karlen, please visit our floral store.